+Fit Homemade Pie Crust or store bought pie crust in tart dish.
 Trim off edges.
 I highly recommend you don’t make the crust until the onions are caramelized and the tomatoes and zucchini have drained so the crust doesn’t dry out.

 Slice tomatoes and set out on paper towels to drain.
 Sprinkle very generously with salt.
 The tomatoes need to drain at least an hour.
 Mine were actually on the counter about three hours before I used them.

 Slice zucchini and lay out on paper towels to drain.
 Sprinkle the zucchini also very generously with salt.
 The zucchini needs to drain at least an hour.
 Mine was actually on the counter about three hours before I used it.

 Add a little olive oil to a large skillet and begin sauteing the onions over a medium heat.